 Planning a gluten-free road trip might sound stressful at first, but it really doesn’t have to be!
 Whether you’re new at the whole gluten-free thing, or a seasoned pro, these tips will help you stay healthy on the road!
-Be sure to check out our Gluten Free Pinterest board for even more ideas!

 How to Plan Your Gluten-Free Road Trip

 Pack delicious snacks.
 Raw nuts, fresh fruits and veggies (oranges, apples, carrots, celery), cheese, peanut butter, and popcorn are all yummy treats that are gluten-free.
 You can also pack snacks from brands like Annie’s, Udi’s, and other brands you know and trust.
 One fun snack we like to pack is trail mix.
 It gives some variety, while providing protein and flavor, without the gluten.
-Check out these Gluten Free Snacks as they travel well.

 Find a gluten-free hotel.
 Hotels that are gluten-free can be expensive (Fairmont, Ritz Carlton, Hyatt, Hilton), but finding a budget hotel with a kitchenette (Residence In, Extended Stay) is another way to prepare all of your meals to ensure you’re eating a completely gluten-free diet.
 We like to head to the local supermarket and pick out a few of our favorite foods when we are arriving at our destination, so we don’t have to worry about doing it later.